nanoexpress/nanoexpress/docs/schema.md

 ### Types of serialization

 - `response`
+- `response.HTTP_CODE`

 We use [fast-json-stringify](https://github.com/fastify/fast-json-stringify) under the hood for serialization and improving response time (applies for `Array` and `Object`)

 Performance tip #2: _If you don't want use, please set it to `false` for performance reason_

+Note: _If schema is wrong, error is not causing, it just removes that value from response which may be bad for your application, so, please be careful then typing schema_

+Note #2: _If `required` property was used and value isn't returned, server may crash or performance may drops by 5-10x, please, try to make sure everything is correct on your schema_

+Note #3: _You can see discussion about this [here](https://github.com/fastify/fast-json-stringify/issues/169) and [here](https://github.com/fastify/fast-json-stringify/pull/172), you can submit PR with your solution.
+Your PR may helps to improve this library and other ~2K app performance_

 ```js
 app.get(